Definition of MariaDB Timezone Function

 Explanation

-In the above example, we use a precision value that is the current timestamp value as shown in the above statement.
-The final output of the above query we illustrate by using the following snapshot.
+In the above example, we use a precision value which is the current timestamp value, as shown in the above statement.
+We illustrate the final output of the above query using the following snapshot.

 SYSDATE()

 SYSDATE is also used to return data and time in YYYY-MM-DD format with time format.
-Precision part of the SYSDATE function is optional.
-Basic difference between NOW() and SYSDATE() is that SYSDATE() is used to return the time at which time is executed and NOW() function is used to return constant time at which time the statement began to execute.
+The precision part of the SYSDATE function is optional.
+The basic difference between NOW() and SYSDATE() is that SYSDATE() is used to return the time at which time is executed, and the NOW() function is used to return the constant time at which time the statement began to execute.

 Example: